Timeshare exit company red flags to catch before you sign

 Questions to ask before paying

-- 1. What is the full legal business name and mailing address?
+- 1. What is the full legal business name and working mailing or service address?

 - 2. What is the exact total cost, monthly amount, and term length?